-As at April 2, 2022, the Company had a \$300.0 million term loan facility with an interest rate of LIBOR plus 3.75% (LIBOR floor of 0.75%), maturing in October 2026.
+As at July 2, 2022, the Company had a \$300.0 million term loan facility with an interest rate of LIBOR plus 3.75% (LIBOR floor of 0.75%), maturing in October 2026.

 Quarterly repayments of \$1.9 million are required on the term loan as regularly scheduled repayments.
 On an annual basis, based on a leverage test, additional prepayments could be required of up to 50% of the previous year's defined excess cash flow ("mandatory prepayments").
 Per the loan agreement, mandatory prepayments and voluntary repayments will be applied to future regularly scheduled principal repayments.
-During the thirteen weeks ended April 2, 2022, the Company did not make any regularly scheduled repayments due to a voluntary repayment of \$7.5 million made during the fifty-two weeks ended January 1, 2022 that was applied against future scheduled principal repayments in the last three quarters of 2021 and the first quarter of 2022.
+During the twenty-six weeks ended July 2, 2022, a regularly scheduled repayment of \$1.9 million was made.
+A voluntary repayment of \$7.5 million was made during the fifty-two weeks ended January 1, 2022 that was applied against scheduled principal repayments in the last three quarters of 2021 and the first quarter of 2022.
+There are regularly scheduled repayments of \$7.5 million to be paid in the next 12 months.